 For many couples, IVF offers the best (and in some cases, only) chance of having a baby.
 It can be used to overcome a wide range of fertility issues in both men and women.

-Virtus Health has helped more than 50,000 couples achieve their dream of a family through IVF treatment, and now their expertise is available in Singapore.
+Virtus Health Limited, the largest Assisted Reproduction Technology (ART) healthcare provider in Australia, has helped more than 50,000 couples achieve their dream of a family through IVF treatment, and now their expertise is available in Singapore.

 During an IVF procedure, sperm fertilises the eggs in a laboratory.
-'In vitro’ means ‘in glass’, as fertilisation happens in a glass (or plastic) dish, rather than in the fallopian tubes.
+'In vitro’ means ‘in glass’, as fertilisation happens in a glass/ plastic dish, rather than in the fallopian tubes.

 The active phase of an IVF treatment takes place in the first two weeks of a cycle and involves a number of steps.
 Here we explain what happens in a typical IVF cycle: